Being a foster carer for Barnsley, you're always part of a team, who are committed to ensuring you have all the help you need.

 - free membership of the National Fostering Network, so you can receive newsletters, advice and information.

-- free membership of the Association of Barnsley Foster Carers, a local and independent group, which meets monthly.
-They arrange regular activities for foster families, and work with us on issues raised by their members.
+- free membership of the Association of Barnsley Foster Carers - a local and independent group of foster carers approved by us.
+The group meets monthly and offers support and assistance to foster carers in the borough.
+They also arrange regular activities for foster families, and work with us on any issues raised by their members.

 - access to support services such as Child and Adolescent Mental Health Services (CAMHS).
 If the child you're fostering is receiving support or therapy you'll also be able to get advice and guidance from these additional services.